-We have litigated matters for decades.
+Here at Ilkhanoff & Silverstein, we have litigated matters for decades.
 We recognize the stress and financial impact of litigation.
-Sometimes, it is a necessity; other times, legal matters are best resolved through mediation.
-At Ilkhanoff & Silverstein, our compassionate dispute resolution team is ready to assist you with you.
+Although sometimes litigation is necessary, legal matters are often best resolved through mediation.
+Our compassionate dispute resolution team is ready to assist you.
 We are committed to helping our clients resolve their disputes in an efficient and cost-effective manner.

 What legal matters can benefit from mediation?

 Here at Ilkhanoff & Silverstein, we take pride in mediating a wide range of matters on behalf of our clients.
 Not only do we handle divorce and family law mediation, but we will also gladly mediate the following: